jepstein-eagle/adaptable/packages/adaptableblotter-react-aggrid/README.md

 }
 ```

-and you also need to make sure that the theme name is included in the UserThemes property in the Theme section of Predefined Config:
+and you also need to make sure that the theme name is included in the UserThemes property in the Theme section of Predefined Config (together with a description and - optionally - the name of the vendor grid theme that you want to load simultaneously with the Theme.):

  ```ts
   export default {